Microstock Diaries

 The Result

-With the above caveats noted, PhotoKeywords can be a useful tool, particularly for those who don’t speak any English.
+With the above caveats noted, PhotoKeywords can be a useful tool, particularly those for whom English is not their first language.
 Ivan has done a great job creating it, but just used some promotion techniques that have caused upset.

 But this service was first (2 years ago):